jclaey/recipe-book/README.md

-This is a Node.js web application that allows users to sign up, jot down their favorite recipes, and save them to the NoSQL database, MongoDB.
+A Node.js web application that allows users to sign up, jot down their favorite recipes, and save them to the application using MongoDB.

-I'm using Mongoose as a framework for modeling users and recipes and working with the database.
+The application uses Express as its backend framework and Mongoose for modeling its resources and working with the database.

-Passport is being used in conjunction with passport-local for authentication via a local strategy.
+In addition, Passport is used for authentication, BCrypt for encrypting passwords, and Handlebars for templating.